ferranllor/NBVulkan/README.md

 ## 6. Build and Run

+Before building the project, you will need to install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
-To build and run the project:
+Once that is done, to build and run the project:

 ```bash
 cd NBVulkan